 I have been documenting my process with multiple pictures that illustrate my process of seeing.
 You’ve probably enjoy my videos that show my process with my more recent paintings..
 In them you can see how I get from point A to point Z and some of the steps between (depending on how many times I remembered to take a picture in the process!)
 I really spend more time looking at the canvas than I do painting.
 Sometimes right side up.
 Sometimes upside down… from a distance and up close.
 Changing perspective really helps in the quest to really “see” what’s going on.

-I just won a national award in Multimedia climate change art with my NATURE WITHIN exhibition.
-The painting at the top of this page took away the grand prize!
-Now I’m looking to put together a touring museum show featuring 12 pieces on the Nature within theme.
-More info to come!!
+I wonnational award in Multimedia climate change art with my NATURE WITHIN exhibition in 2016.
+Now I am putting together a touring museum show featuring 12 pieces on the Nature within theme.
+Please check out my Patreon site to support me in this endeavor and receive cool stuff. http://www.patreon.com/sylviabrallier

 I hope you enjoy my art.
-Please do sign my guest book.
 Feel free to ask questions if you want something special that is not listed.